One historian traced Queen Charlotte's ancestry to a Moorish mistress through six different bloodlines.

 But her good intentions were not received kindly by some in the royal court, particularly by her own mother-in-law, Princess Augusta, who continuously tried to overpower Queen Charlotte’s status as the queen mother.

-On 12 August 1762, less than a year after her marriage to the king, Queen Charlotte gave birth to their first child, George the Prince of Wales.
-Her first son would later become King George IV and was said to be Queen Charlotte’s favorite among her litter of 15 — 13 of which miraculously survived into adulthood.
+On August 12, 1762, less than a year after her marriage to the king, Queen Charlotte gave birth to their first child, George the Prince of Wales.
+Her first son would later become King George IV and was said to be Queen Charlotte’s favorite among her 15 children — 13 of which miraculously survived into adulthood.

 Although the queen dutifully carried out her obligation to bear heirs to the royal throne, being constantly pregnant for almost 20 years of her life did take its toll.
 She kept mum about her feelings in public but shared them privately with her closest confidants.